LocalCoinIS/how.bitshares.works/docs/user_guide/fund_account.rst

 Two Options to Fund your Account
 -----------------------------------

-- **Send (Transfer)**: This is for between BitShares account holders to send funds.
-On the BitShares Blockchain , people never need to deal with *addresses* or *public keys*.
-BitShares account holders can use their *account names* for communication.
+- **Send (Transfer)**: This is for between LocalCoin account holders to send funds.
+On the LocalCoin Blockchain , people never need to deal with *addresses* or *public keys*.
+LocalCoin account holders can use their *account names* for communication.
-- **Deposits**: BitShares account holders can use one of our partners to move over existing funds into your BitShares account.
+- **Deposits**: LocalCoin account holders can use one of our partners to move over existing funds into your LocalCoin account.

 Send (Transfer)